amyalbrecht/CaseStudy_AmyAlbrecht/README.md

 I’m brand new to GitHub, so I had lots of issues trying to figure it out.
 I’m getting the hang of it now, though.

 Figuring out JUnit proved very difficult.
 I used it once before in a Skills Based Assessment, and then I converted my Case Study to Spring Data JPA.
 Unfortunately, JUnit doesn’t work with the @Autowired annotation unless you’re using Spring Boot.
 By the time I realized that, it was Saturday, April 10.
-I did convert my project to Spring Boot, but it was too late to implement Junit because of the other issues I was debugging.
-Going forward, I plan to use TDD and Junit before I push projects because I realize how important they are.
+I did convert my project to Spring Boot, but it was too late to implement JUnit fully because of the other issues I was debugging.
+Going forward, I plan to use TDD and JUnit before I push projects because I realize how important they are.

 I wanted a better user validation for the login, but for now, I have a landing page that only has the login form without the header.jsp that can take you anywhere within the app.
 Should I decide to create a version 2.0 of this app, that would be the first thing I would work on.